betterscientificsoftware/bssw.io/Articles/Blog/TheGreatMigration.md

-However, migrating a large project with a long development history such that the resulting GitHub repository appears, more or less, as if all the development had originally occurred on GitHub and, in particular, proper use of LFS for large, binary content, GitHub branches, tags and releases whilst also capturing development history required advanced scripting of the GitHub api to basically *replay* all the changes from the old Subversion repo into the new GitHub repo, a process that took hours.
+However, migrating a large project with a long development history such that the resulting GitHub repository appears, more or less, as if all the development had originally occurred on GitHub and, in particular, proper use of LFS for large, binary content, GitHub branches, tags and releases while also capturing development history required advanced scripting of the GitHub api to basically *replay* all the changes from the old Subversion repo into the new GitHub repo, a process that took hours.
 In addition, these scripts were run, results tested and examined, repositories destroyed and re-created, several